Your Library is the Foundation of Your Design

 If you are serious about getting this situation under control, we are here to help.
 The effort can be boiled down into three tasks:

 - Configuring a file system for your libraries

 - Collecting information such as existing libraries, projects, bills of materials, and purchasing data to create a library, then migrating such parts into the file system

 - Continuing updating of that library as new parts are added

 We have provided additional web pages of information and videos on what you will need to do to accomplish these three tasks.

 Let's not kid you for one moment.
 This is not a weekend project.
-It is not one and done.
-In fact, from our own studies, the clean-up of 1000 components at 10 hours/week will take you about 12 months.
+It is not one-and-done.
+In fact, from our studies, cleaning 1000 components at 10 hours/week will take you about 12 months.
 This is assuming: